Strong field gravitational lensing of particles by a black-bounce-Schwarzschild black hole: Introduction

 This paper is organized as follows.
 Section\,\ref{sect2} gives the notation and assumptions used in this paper.
 In Sec.\,\ref{sect3}, we review the spacetime metric of a black-bounce-Schwarzschild black hole and the equations of motion of a massive particle, derive the equation and radius of the particle sphere, and then calculate the gravitational deflection of the particle in the strong field limit.
-The main strong-deflection lensing observables of the images of the particle source are obtained in Sec.\,\ref{sect4}, followed by the formulations of the velocity effects on the observables of the light-source images and on the strong field limit parameters in Sec.\,\ref{sect5}.
-Section\,\ref{sect6} presents an application of our formulae by assuming Sgr A$^{\ast}$ as the lens, along with an analysis of the detectability of the velocity effects on the observables.
+The main strong-deflection lensing observables of the images of the particle source are obtained in Sec.\,\ref{sect4}, followed by the formulations of the velocity effects and the spacetime bounce effects in Sec.\,\ref{sect5}.
+Section\,\ref{sect6} presents an application of our formulae by assuming Sgr A$^{\ast}$ and M87$^{\ast}$ as the lens respectively, along with an analysis of the detectability of the velocity- and bounce-induced effects on the observables.
 The conclusions and a short discussion of the results are given in Sec.\,\ref{sect7}.
 Throughout this work, geometrized units $(G=c=1)$ and the metric signature $(+,~-,~-,~-)$ are adopted.
 Unless indicated otherwise, Greek indices run over $0,~1,~2$, and $3$ generally.